 \section{Introduction}

-We say that a finite group $G$ is \emph{invariably generated} by elements $g_1,\ldots, g_k$ if for any $g_1',\ldots, g_k'\in G$ with $g_i'$ belonging to the conjugacy class of $g_i$ we have $\langle g_1,\ldots, g_k\rangle=G$.
+We say that a finite group $G$ is \emph{invariably generated} by elements $g_1,\ldots, g_k$ if for any $g_1',\ldots, g_k'\in G$ with $g_i'$ belonging to the conjugacy class of $g_i$ we have $\langle g_1',\ldots, g_k'\rangle=G$.
 In other words, the subset $\{g_1,\ldots, g_k\}$ generates the group even if we replace each element by any of its conjugates.

 Invariable generation of finite simple groups has received considerable attention.
 It is known that every finite simple group is invariably generated by two elements of unspecified order \cite{guralnick-malle}, \cite{lubotzky}.
-Invariable generation by a few random elements has been studied, among others, in \cite{dixon}, \cite{pemantle-peres-rivin}, \cite{eberhard-ford-green}, \cite{mckemmie}.
+Invariable generation by a few random elements has been studied, among others, in \cite{dixon}, \cite{pemantle-peres-rivin}, \cite{eberhard-ford-green}, \cite{mckemmie}, \cite{garzoni}.
 The expected number of random elements required for invariable generation has been studied e.g. in \cite{lubotzky}, \cite{lucchini}.
-Dolfi, Guralnick, Herzog and Praeger \cite{guralnick} asked the question: Which finite simple groups are invariably generated by two elements of \emph{prime} (or prime power) order?
+Dolfi, Guralnick, Herzog and Praeger \cite{dghp} asked the question: Which finite simple groups are invariably generated by two elements of prime (or prime power) order?

 We shall focus on invariable generation of the alternating groups $A_n$.
-For the alternating groups, Shareshian and Woodroofe \cite{shareshian} showed that for $n\geq 8$ a power of two, the group $A_n$ is \emph{not} invariably generated by two elements of prime order.
-Nevertheless, it is possible that $A_n$ is always generated by an element of prime order together with an element of \emph{prime power} order; in fact, Guralnick, Shareshian and Woodroofe \cite[Section 5]{guralnick} recently asked this question in the following form (see also \cite[Question 1.2--1.4]{shareshian} and \cite[Section 6]{guralnick}).
+For the alternating groups, Shareshian and Woodroofe \cite{shareshian} showed that for $n\geq 8$ a power of two, the group $A_n$ fails to be invariably generated by two elements of prime order.
+Nevertheless, it is possible that $A_n$ is always generated by an element of prime order together with an element of prime power order; in fact, Guralnick, Shareshian and Woodroofe \cite[Section 5]{guralnick} recently asked this question in the following form (see also \cite[Question 1.2--1.4]{shareshian} and \cite[Section 6]{dghp}).

 \begin{question} For every $n\geq 5$, is the alternating group $A_n$ invariably generated by an element whose order is a prime power divisor $p^a$ of $n$, together with an element of prime order $r>\sqrt{n}$? \end{question}